 The first half hour of time spent actioning a request for information is provided free of charge.
 If a request

 is for a significant amount of information or requires substantial collation

-and research, staff time and reasonable costs incurred above the first half hour will be charged at the following rates:
+and research, staff time and reasonable costs incurred above the first half hour will be charged at $44 per half hour.